✨ The Book Lab revision & publishing cohort deadline has been extended to September 17! Apply today! ✨

 Hugo House will only process refund requests that are submitted 5 business days or more before the class start date.
 To request a refund, log in to your account, go to “My Account,” select the “Orders” tab on the left-hand side, click the appropriate order, and request a refund for your specific class.
 Administrative fees apply.
 Please see our full refund policy here.

-We do not record classes.
+In general, we do not record classes.
 However, an exception if a student has specific access needs.

 We encourage students to only sign up for classes that fit with their schedule.